-In this subsection, we select the most suitable estimation method for JGB price data from the representative zero curve estimation methods in Section 2 in light of the criteria presented in Section 3B.
+In this subsection, we select the most suitable estimation method for JGB price data from the representative zero curve estimation methods in Section II in light of the criteria presented in Section III.B.

-(1) Outline of the JGB Price Data Used in the Estimations
+1. Outline of the JGB price data used in the estimations

-In our comparative analysis, we use price data on fixed coupon-bearing JGBs (2-year, 5-year, 10-year, 20-year, and 30-year bonds).
+In our comparative analysis, we use price data on fixed coupon-bearing JGBs (two-year, five-year, 10-year, 20-year, and 30-year bonds).
 The price data are Japan Bond Trading Co., Ltd. JGB closing prices obtained from the NEEDS provided by Nikkei Digital Media Inc. The zero curve estimation period covers all business days from January 4, 1999 through December 30, 2010.

 Figure 7 presents the number of fixed coupon-bearing JGB issues over the estimation period.
-As shown in the figure, the total number of issues was around 150 in January 1999, while it has grown to about 300 recently.
-This is a result of increased issuance of five-year, 20-year and 30-year bonds.
+As shown in the figure, the total number of issues was around 150 in January 1999, while it has grown to about 300 in recent years.
+This is a result of increased issuance of five-year, 20-year, and 30-year bonds.

 In this way, the JGB issuance conditions have changed since the 2000s.
-In previous studies and surveys on the estimation of the JGB zero curve (Komine, Yamagishi et al. [1989], Oda [1997], Inui and Muromachi [2000], Kawasaki and Ando [2005]), price data before 2000 are used.
+In previous studies and surveys on the estimation of the JGB zero curve (Komine et al. [1989], Oda [1996], Inui and Muromachi [2000], and Kawasaki and Ando [2005]), price data before 2000 are used.
 In contrast, the estimation results in this paper take into consideration the change in issuance conditions from the 2000s described above.